rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/deploy-a-wallet.md

 The RIF wallet is a smart contract, hence it needs to be deployed to the blockchain to enable transfer of funds and interaction with other decentralized apps.
 See [FAQs](/rif/wallet/faqs/) section on why deployment is needed.

-> **Note that initial deployment of the wallet is **FREE** for end users and has been subsidized by Rootstock Labs.
+> **Note that initial deployment of the wallet is **FREE** for end users and has been subsidized by RootstockLabs.
 The wallet cannot be redeployed after deployment.**

 **Step 1: Click on the Settings icon**